andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 });
 ```

-The code above is preety straight forward as well.
+The code above is pretty straight forward as well.
 We check the extension of the file we clicked on and based on that we call the proper server method in order to get the correct media stream.
 In order to display the media file we click on I created a new view template called `mediaPlay` for which you can find the code bellow:

 ```html
 <!DOCTYPE html>